(New York Campus)

-CAPS, The Center for Advanced Pastry Studies at ICE, is delighted to announce our upcoming 2016/2017 season of courses.
-Designed for current industry professionals, these single- and multi-day continuing education workshops are taught by master chefs and critically acclaimed artists from all over the world.
+The Center for Advanced Pastry Studies (CAPS) at ICE is designed for current industry professionals, offering single- and multi-day continuing education workshops taught by master chefs and critically acclaimed artists from all over the world.
 At CAPS, you will refine your skills, learn new and innovative techniques, and expand your current repertoire with hands-on classes among peers.
 What's more, all CAPS classes are approved for American Culinary Federation certified education hours.

 Questions?
 Contact Chef Kathryn at email@example.com or call (800)-522-4610 to learn more.